 In the news:

-- Playing A/Part film animation “Feeling Different” launched by BBC.
+- Playing A/Part film animation “I Feel Different” launched by BBC Arts (Animated Thinking).

 - Professor Nicola Shaughnessy, the lead investigator for Playing A/Part, has been shortlisted in the leadership category for the AHRC/Wellcome Trust 2020 awards.